turingschool/mod-0-curriculum/session3/index.md

 With a visual interface (as shown in the gif above), you can easily see the contents of a directory.
 On the command line, it's a little different.

-To check what's inside of a directory, we use the `ls` command which stands for list (although I like to think to myself: "list stuff).
+To check what's inside of a directory, we use the `ls` command which stands for list (although I like to think to myself: "list stuff").
 As an example, let's assume that I have the directories and files from this diagram on my computer:

 <div class="flex-container">
   <div>